Dynamical error reshaping for dual-rail erasure qubits: Derivation of the three-step joint parity unitary

-Finally, we show how the robust unitaries derived above implement the joint-parity unitary when applied sequentially:
+Finally, we show how the robust unitaries derived above implement the joint parity unitary when applied sequentially:

 where we used $(X_1\otimes I_2) ZZ(\theta)(X_1\otimes I_2) = ZZ(-\theta)$ and $ZZ(\theta)ZZ(-\theta) = I_1\otimes I_2$.
 Of course, the protocol can be extended to higher number of photons, where for even parity the ancilla undergoes an identity $I_2$ operation, while for odd parity it undergoes a $Z_2$ rotation.
-This step-wise implementation leads to a logical $X$ rotation on the DR qubit, which can be easily tracked in software or undone at the end of the erasure check.
-The full protocol with the ancilla state preparation can be seen in Fig.~\ref{fig:figure_1}(b).
+This step-wise implementation leads to a logical $X$ rotation on the DR qubit, which can be easily tracked in software or undone at the end of the erasure check. \Filippos{The performance of the robust parity check operation against ancilla-dephasing is shown in Fig.~\ref{fig:Parity_and_ZZgate}(a), revealing the noise suppression to first order until a plateau is reached when the $ZZ$ crosstalk noise becomes the dominant noise source in the system.
+Furthermore, the general protocol with higher photon number in the cavities and the ancilla state preparation can be seen in Fig.~\ref{fig:figure_1}(b), where a SWAP operation is implemented between the cavities' modes.} \\ \Filippos{